Neraud/release-watcher/docs/Configuration.md

 The metrics will be availble on <http://[host_ip]:[port]/>

-A single gauge is exported : `missed_releases`, and it counts the number of missed releases.
+A single gauge is exported : `releasewatcher_new_releases_total`, and it counts the number of missed releases.

 If has the following labels :